SinusMs/stura-website-extern/README.md

 ## Deployment Instructions
 **Prerequisites:** Docker Compose

-1. Rename `.example.env` to `.env` and set appropriate values for all variables
+1. Copy `.example.env`, rename it to `.env` and set appropriate values for all variables
 2. Initialize services by running the `init.prod.sh` helper script (this may take some time)
 3. Initialize the database:
    1. Open a shell in the `web-1` container (e.g., via the `webserver-shell.sh` script)